|

 HPS conducts one-on-one oral histories and presents public panel discussions with beloved hula elders.

-As of 2008, we have worked with more than 40 elders and held a dozen public programs on three islands,
+As of 2014, we have worked with more than 80 elders and carried out three dozen public programs on five

-resulting in over 1,000 hours of irreplaceable documentation.
+islands, resulting in over 1,200 hours of irreplaceable documentation.
 Sessions are recorded on digital video,

 capturing nuanced voices and gestures as these experts share cultural gems, distinctive insights, and